Skylab B: Saturn V

 The waste management facilities in Skylab B (S-IVB-515) at the National Air and Space Museum.

 A mannequin astronaut models dining aboard the Skylab B (S-IVB-515) at the NASM.

 Airlock Module

 An Airlock Module is on display at the Evergreen Aviation & Space Museum.
-The EVA Hatch is actually a repurposed Gemini hatch, used as a way to reduce development costs by reusing old hardware.
+The EVA Hatch is actually a repurposed Gemini hatch, used as a way to feign reduced development costs by reusing old hardware.

 Multiple Docking Adapter

 Multiple Docking Adapter is on display at the Kennedy Space Center Visitor Complex.